-Student Intern Qualifications:
+Student Intern Qualifications

-- 1. Unpaid Student Interns must be currently enrolled as part-time or full-time students at an accredited college, training program or current high school student.
-Paid Professional Student Interns must either be high school students in their senior year or recently graduated (within 3 months) or currently enrolled as part-time or full-time students in a Bachelor's, Master's or Doctoral program.
-Recent undergraduate or graduate students may qualify for up to one year from their graduation date.
-Recent graduates must be removed from the program once their one-year graduation anniversary comes to pass regardless of when they began the internship. - 2.
-Students must have and maintain a 2.5 minimum GPA to be eligible to be employed as a Student Intern.
-Higher GPAs may be required by the hiring department. - 3.
-Students must be legal permanent residents, U.S. Citizens, or Green Card Holders (permit to work).
-International students are eligible as long as the department understands that the County does not sponsor international candidates for permanent employment and if an exception has been approved by the Human Resources Director in advance. - 4.
-In addition to the minimum qualifications above, students must meet additional required and desired qualifications depending on the nature of the internship assignment and needs of the assignment department. - Exceptions to the above student status requirements, and/or qualification requirements must be reviewed and approved by the Internship Program team in advance.
+• Paid Professional Student Interns

+- Must either be high school students in their senior year or recently graduated (within 3 months) or currently enrolled as part-time or fulltime students in a Bachelor's, Master's or Doctoral program. - Must be legal permanent residents, U.S. Citizens, or Green Card Holders (permit to work).
+International students are eligible as long as the department understands that the County does not sponsor international candidates for permanent employment and if an exception has been approved by the Human Resources Director in advance.